ggalarza1/finance/README.md

 This depository was created to make tools that utilize both finance and coding to help anyone achieve their personal finance goals.

-## 1. Budget Christmas Present Calculator
+## 1. Christmas Present Budget Calculator

-The Budget Christmas Present Calculator allows you to you enter your credentials and it calculates how much you should be saving from now until the week before Christmas, I did not include that friday where Christmas lands.
+Th Christmas Present Budget Calculator allows you to you enter your credentials and it calculates how much you should be saving from now until the week before Christmas, I did not include that friday where Christmas lands.
 This calculator can easily be changed.
 If you ignore the presents questions, it can be used for any goal.